 Generalized Back Pain

 Back pain is the most common disability in the entire world, affecting more than 1 in 4 working adults.
 Within a given 3-month time period, 25% of adults report lower back pain.
-In 2017, 14% of doctors’ visits by insured patients resulted in a prescription for opioid medications.

 In the world of treating back pain, patients try many methods of treatment, sometimes without any results or success.
 Back pain acupuncture is one of the most-sought and well-received treatments for this debilitating condition.

 Back pain can range from acute, sudden pain to chronic daily pains, to occasional, bothersome pains.